Studentofcodeinstitute/expense-tracker/README.md

 # Validator Testing

-1. HTML
+1. HTML:
    No errors were returned when passing through the official W3C validator.

-2. CSS
+2. CSS:
    No errors were found when passing through the official (Jigsaw) validator.

-3. JSHint JavaScript Validator
+3. JSHint JavaScript Validator: No errors but warnings were found when passing through the official (JSHint) validator.

 4. Accessibility